 “The overall objective of PTAP is to expand opportunities for cooperation between EPA and colleges, universities or nonprofits with the shared goal of assessing and addressing the unmet technical assistance needs of impacted communities.
 Through PTAP, colleges, universities, and nonprofit organizations cooperate with EPA and voluntarily commit to assist communities with their unaddressed technical assistance needs.
 At this time, PTAP is in the pilot phase, working with NIEHS Superfund Research Program grantees as PTAP pilot partners.
 Following this pilot phase, the intention is to expand this project so that any interested colleges, universities or nonprofits may also join the PTAP.”

-OSU Superfund Program has begun a partnership with EPA through this Pilot to help them expand upon their community outreach capabilities surrounding the Black Butte site.
+OSU Superfund Research Program has begun a partnership with EPA through this Pilot to help them expand upon their community outreach capabilities surrounding the Black Butte site.

-On December 18, 2013, we met with Laura Briggs, the Principal of the London School, because she had a strong desire to give her students and their families’ science and environmental health knowledge.
+On December 18, 2013, we met with Laurie Briggs, the Principal of the London School, because she had a strong desire to give her students and their families’ science and environmental health knowledge.
 About 100 rural K – 8th grade students go to London school.

 Our visit included getting to know one another, listening to the needs of the school, and a school tour.
 We were impressed with the beauty and organization.
 The school built and maintains a 1/4-acre organic garden, and has a trail to a river flowing behind the property.
 72% of the students qualify for free/reduced lunch, and delicious healthy meals are cooked on site.